Methods to Deal with Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing issues yourself, by learning basic plumbing skills.
+Yes, you are able to fix minor plumbing issues yourself, by learning basic plumbing tips for DIY.

 What are the most frequent plumbing problems?